infominer33/infominer33.github.io/_pages/transcripts/Ep-53-Debate-Public-vs-Private-enterprises-blockchain-R3-Consensys.md

 *Italic Text is Richard Gendal Brown*.
 >Quoted text is John Wolpert

-This is not a perfect transcription, but I took the youtube autotranscribe, and broke up the text so it would be easier to navigate.
+This is not a perfect transcription, but I took the youtube autotranscribe, and broke up the text so it would be easier to navigate\reference.
 I also snipped some of the introduction banter and skipped ahead to the debate.

 I'm considering paring down the text quite a bit more, because the spoken word doesn't always translate to text perfectly.